btozer/gmg/README.rst

 Statement of need
 -----------------

-GMG is an Open Source Graphical User Interface designed principally for modeling 2D potential field (gravity and magnetic) profiles.
-The software also includes functions for loading XY data, seismic reflection SEGY data, and well horizons.
+GMG is an Open Source Graphical User Interface (GUI) designed principally for modelling 2D potential field (gravity and magnetic) profiles.
+The software also includes functions for loading XY data, seismic reflection SEGY data and exploration well horizons.
 The software therefore provides an integrated geological/geophysical interpretation package.
 It is anticipated that GMG will also be useful for teaching purposes.